 The Tribunal requires a comprehensive medical report addressing the s 25 criteria and the s 394(1) mandatory considerations at least 3 days prior to a patient’s hearing.
 Doctors preparing medical reports for hearings are requested to use the Tribunal’s report template.
 For guidance notes on completing the report template click here.

-The Tribunal’s medical report form has been prepared by Tribunal psychiatrist members in consultation with treating psychiatrists throughout WA to ensure it provides everything the Tribunal needs to know in the hearing.
+The Tribunal’s medical report template has been prepared by Tribunal psychiatrist members in consultation with treating psychiatrists throughout WA.
+It provides everything the Tribunal needs to know in the hearing.
 ‘Free-form’ style reports frequently do not address the relevant factors in sufficient detail to enable the Tribunal to make a decision.
 This prolongs the hearing, and makes the process more distressing for patients.
-Where the Tribunal’s medical report form is provided and discussed with patient’s in advance, less discussion of the medical evidence is needed during the hearing.
+Where the Tribunal’s medical report template is provided and discussed with patients in advance, less discussion of the medical evidence is needed during the hearing.

 Further information for preparing medical reports is set out below:

 Page reviewed 13 March 2023